Culture of the Ottoman Empire: Meddah

-Karagöz (shadow play)
+Karagöz shadow play

 The Turkish shadow theatre, also known as Karagöz ("Black-Eyed") after one of its main characters, is descended from the Oriental Shadow theatre.
-Today, scholars generally consider the technique of a single puppeteer creating voices for a dialogue, narrating a story, and possibly even singing, all while manipulating puppets, to be an Indonesian invention.
 According to Georg Jacob the certain date of Karagöz and Hacivat shadow play is unknown.
-However, the shadow play itself was invented in China and then transferred into Turkish tradition with the contribution of Mongols.
+However, the shadow play itself was invented in China and Central Asia then transferred into Turkish tradition.
 The other theory is that the tradition of shadow play was introduced to Ottoman Empire from Egypt.
 And it is known that Egypt got this tradition from the Island of Java with the interaction through Arab merchants starting from 7th to 10th centuries.